 Before we get started, a brief history lesson.
-Twitch began life way back in 2005 as justin.tv.
+Twitch launched way back in 2011, but evolved from Justin.tv.
 The site was started by Twitch head honcho Justin Kan and his team after their previous project – online calendar Kiko – fell through.
 Kan decided that it would be a good idea to create a website on which his team could be seen simply living their lives 24/7.
 No adornment, no fuss, and no editing – just a live stream of Kan and everyone else at his company living and working.

 It shouldn’t come as a surprise, then, that Twitch is now seeing a surge in popularity of “IRL” (in real life, in case you hadn’t worked it out) streamers.
-Users like thaButtress and sodapoppin regularly stream themselves doing things in real life.
+The platform is home to some legendary casters and users like thaButtress and sodapoppin regularly stream themselves doing things in real life.
 Whether it’s building miniature models, creating comedy skits, or just vlogging out in the real world, IRL streaming is taking off in a big way, and it’s probably because there’s a growing community of non-gaming folks interested in the streaming world.

 Of course, IRL streamers don’t have to be non-gamers.
 Streamers like Pokimane and Reckful have a considerable following on Twitch for their non-gaming content, but they’re also well-known for playing video games (League of Legends in the former case and World of Warcraft in the latter).
 There’s something compelling about folks who juxtapose their real-life antics with what’s going on in their gaming lives.
 Pokimane and Reckful are both well worth checking out if you’re into IRL streaming.